Last Updated: October 5, 2024

 Career

 Bennett began his career singing orchestral, pop, and jazz tunes.
 His first big hit was "Because of You."
-The song reached number one on the pop charts in 1951, where it remained for ten weeks.
+The song reached #1 on the pop charts in 1951, where it remained for ten weeks.
 Later that year, he recorded a rendition of "Cold, Cold, Heart," a country song, which introduced him to a broader, more national audience.

-With the beginning of the rock and roll era in 1955, it became more difficult for existing pop singers to do well commercially; however, Tony remained successful, placing eight songs in the Billboard Top 40 during the latter half of 1950.
+With the beginning of the rock and roll era in 1955, it became more difficult for existing pop singers to do well commercially; however, Tony remained successful, placing eight songs in the "Billboard" Top 40 during the latter half of 1950.
 Bennett released his first full-length album in 1955, "Cloud 7," which received positive reviews, and in 1957 he released the popular and critically praised album "The Beat of My Heart."

 That year, Tony released an album and single of the same name, "I Left My Heart in San Francisco."
 Both the single and album achieved gold status and earned him Grammy Awards for Record of the Year and Best Male Solo Vocal Performance.
-"I Left My Heart In San Francisco" has become Bennett's signature song, and in 2001, was ranked 23rd on an RIAA list of the most historically significant songs of the 20th century.
+"I Left My Heart In San Francisco" has become Bennett's signature song, and in 2001, it was ranked 23rd on an RIAA list of the most historically significant songs of the 20th century.
 In 1964, the Beatles and the British Invasion arrived in the US, which removed the public's attention from jazz, and for the remainder of the decade, Tony put out several albums and singles with minor hits.

 During the 1970s, Bennett developed a drug addiction, and by 1979, he had no recording contract, no manager, and was hardly performing.
 After a near-fatal overdose, Tony called his son Danny for help.
-His son was a musician himself with a mind for business, who decided to become his father's manager.
+His son was a musician himself with a mind for business, and he decided to become his father's manager.
 He booked several tours for his father, and by 1986, Bennett signed with Columbia Records and released "The Art of Excellence," his first album to reach the charts since 1972.

-Tony began appearing on Late Night with David Letterman, Late Night with Conan O'Brien, The Simpsons, Muppets Tonight, and numerous MTV programs.
+Tony began appearing on "Late Night with David Letterman," "Late Night with Conan O'Brien," "The Simpsons," "Muppets Tonight," and numerous MTV programs.
 Bennett was connecting with a younger audience and was reborn.
 Throughout the '90s and early 2000s, Tony continued touring and recording, releasing albums that earned him Platinum status and won Grammy Awards for Album of The Year and Best Traditional Pop Vocal Performance.

-In February of 2021, Tony's family revealed he was diagnosed with Alzheimer's disease in 2016, although he had continued to perform and record diligently until the COVID-19 pandemic.
+In February 2021, Tony's family revealed he was diagnosed with Alzheimer's disease in 2016, although he had continued to perform and record diligently until the COVID-19 pandemic.

 Tony Bennett Net Worth